Need for Speed: Most Wanted (2005 video game): Other versions

 Need for Speed: Most Wanted 'Black Edition, a collector's edition of Most Wanted, was released in celebration of the Need for Speed series' 10th anniversary and in conjunction with the release of Most Wanted.
 The Black Edition features additional races, bonus cars and other additional content.
 The Black Edition comes with a special feature DVD that contains interviews and videos about the game.
 The Black Edition was released for Microsoft Windows, PlayStation 2 and Xbox in the United States and Australia; only the PlayStation 2 version of Black Edition was released additionally for Europe.

 Need for Speed: Most Wanted 5-1-0 is a PlayStation Portable port of Most Wanted, released on the same day as its console and personal computer counterparts.
 Similar to Most Wanted, Most Wanted 5-1-0 features a similar Blacklist 15 listing and Career Mode, with the addition of "Tuner Takedown", a "Be the Cop" mode not featured on Most Wanted.
 Most Wanted 5-1-0 lacks many elements of its other console and PC counterparts, like cut scenes, a storyline and a free roam mode, and contains minor differences (including listing the real name of a Blacklist racer rather than his/her nickname).
 The title of the game is based on the numerals "5-1-0", which is the police code for street racing.

+A port for the Nintendo DS with the same name was released to generally negative reviews.
+It is considered to be the worst game in the franchise and one of the worst racing games ever made.

 The latest patch for the Windows version (1.3) was released on December 6, 2005.